Jollywatt/jollywatt.github.io/content/posts/julia-gr/gr-with-julia.typ

 ```

 This should give us the metric on the sphere.
-Let’s sanity check it again:
+Let's sanity check it again:

 ```julia
 julia> g_sphere((θ, ϕ)) = [